The Untold Truth Of Will Ferrell

 He's brutal when it comes to signing autographs

-If you happen to see him on the street, don't be fooled by the super-approachable, down-to-earth persona he projects.
+If you happen to see Will Ferrell on the street, don't be fooled by the super-approachable, down-to-earth persona he projects.
 Autograph magazine has pretty regularly rated him among the worst autograph signers in Hollywood, but it wasn't always that way.
 According to Autograph's editor Steve Cyrkin (via BBC), Ferrell went from the best to the worst around 2007.

 Advertisement

-His weird Lifetime movie
+Will Ferrell's weird Lifetime movie

-Lifetime doesn't seem like Ferrell's typical choice of partner network, so when an entire saga unfolded in 2015 — starting the day after April Fool's — people didn't know what to think.
-Geek Nation kept tabs on the whole thing, which started with reports that Ferrell and Kristen Wiig had been working on a top-secret Lifetime project called A Deadly Adoption.
+Lifetime doesn't seem like Will Ferrell's typical choice of partner network, so when an entire saga unfolded in 2015 — starting the day after April Fool's — people didn't know what to think.
+The whole thing started with reports that Ferrell and Kristen Wiig had been working on a top-secret Lifetime project called "A Deadly Adoption."
 The day after the news broke, the duo announced they were pulling the project because it had leaked.
 In June, though, billboards advertising the film started showing up, and it became clear they hadn't pulled it after all.

 Advertisement

 Even after it aired, those who saw it seemed to have no clue whether it was supposed to be a serious film, a parody, a comedy, or something completely different.
 Ferrell talked to Deadline about it in 2017, saying not only was it a horrible movie, but that he did the whole thing as a joke.
-He wanted to make a movie for Lifetime as a complete gag, partnering with another comedian and making fun of all the cliches these movies typically had.
+He wanted to make a movie for Lifetime as a complete gag, partnering with another comedian and making fun of all the cliches these movies typically contained.
 But Wiig has gone on record saying it wasn't a joke at all.
 When she talked to Vulture in 2015, she said they had never intended to make a comedy and suggested it had been completely mislabeled.
 So, no one knows — not even the people who were in it.

 Advertisement